Infrared Sauna vs Traditional Sauna: Which Is Better?

 Choose Infrared Sauna if:

-- You prefer a private, spa-like experience without steam or humidity.
+- You prefer a private, quiet, spa-like experience without the "steam room" feeling.

 💡 Pro Tip: Why Not Both?